EDS-Bioinformatics-Laboratory/Assess_spatial_reconstruction_scRNAseq/README.md

 Dean de Haas
 Perry Moerland

-This repository contains the files needed to preprocess the scRNA-seq data and the files used for calculating and plotting the correlation between the reconstructed tissue and the original tissue.
+This repository contains the code needed to preprocess the scRNA-seq data and the code used for calculating and plotting the correlation between the reconstructed tissue and the original tissue.

 The original data files can be found https://drive.google.com/drive/folders/1zmrrXcdz-WZ6dW1MxZqYsj_O0Zq3DgTk?usp=sharing.